 - Become a member of a discount dental plan like 1dental.
-You can become a member of a discount dental plan from 1dental at a very low cost when compared to insurance, and you are guaranteed to save anywhere from 20 to 60 percent off on your dental work every year you are a member.
+You can become a member of a discount dental plan from 1Dental at a very low cost when compared to insurance, and you’re guaranteed to save anywhere from 20 to 60 percent off on your dental work every year you’re a member.
 There are also no waiting periods so you can begin using your plan right away!

 Affording Special Procedures

 With or without dental insurance, paying for special surgeries and procedures—fillings, root canals, braces, etc.—can be costly.
 There are a few ways to help you keep these costs down:

 - Prevention.
 By attending regular checkups, you can prevent bigger and more expensive problems from developing.
 Cavities that could easily be filled could turn into root canals—a procedure that would cost ten times that of a filling.
 Additionally, without having regular cleanings throughout the year, you could be looking at $2,000 worth of gum disease treatments.

 - Pricing.
 It’s important to know the price of procedures and treatments your dentist is going to do before they’re actually done.
 Many dentists, when going through your routine cleaning or checkup, may spot a problem and offer to fix it right then.
 You want to know the price before any procedure is done.
 A great tool for members with Careington discount dental plans is their full fee schedule price list.
 Here we show our members what each procedure will cost and what they will end up paying with the discount so there are no surprises.
 And sometimes, if the procedure the dentist wants you to get isn’t a dental emergency, you may want to get a second opinion before you proceed.